 Cats may look like relaxed and tranquil animals, but this could not be further from the truth.
 Cats doze for prolonged periods to conserve energy for when they need it most.
 If your cat does not have an outlet for this vitality, it will quickly grow hyperactive.

-Schedule a minimum of two 20-minute playtimes in your cat’s daily routine.
-This will satisfy a cat’s hunting instincts, providing an outlet for energy.
-If the cat does not calm down, there may be a medical explanation.
-Hyperactivity is known as feline hyperesthesia.
-This could be caused by allergies, parasites, hypertension, or skittishness.
+Schedule two 20-minute playtimes in your cat’s daily routine to satisfy your cat’s hunting instincts and provide an outlet for energy.
+If your cat doesn’t calm down, hyperactivity (feline hyperesthesia) could be the cause.
+This condition can be caused by allergies, parasites, hypertension, or skittishness.

 A certain level of excitability is to be expected in cats, especially kittens.
 Older cats can still be prone to hyperactivity, but it’s much less common.
 If the behavior becomes an issue, your cat may have a health problem.